botre/anki-decks/src/lua.md

 ## Coroutine

-A line of execution, with its own stack, its own local variables, and its own instruction pointer; but sharing global variables and mostly anything else with other coroutines.
+A line of execution, that can be stopped and re-started mid-execution.

 ## Difference between a thread and a coroutine